Funding opportunities can be found through various sources. Below you'll find how to access funding-specific databases and information about funders.

 - To access, go to the Alvin Sherman Library homepage and search "Foundation Directory" in the Databases by Name search.
 Use your NSU credentials to log in.

-- Grants.gov - A search engine for all federally-funded grant competitions and application information.
+- Grants.gov—A search engine for all federally funded grant competitions and application information.
+Learn how to search and set up email alerts for federal grants here.

 Want to get automatic funding alerts on various topics sent to your email inbox?
 Email grantlab@nova.edu to be added to NSU's "Funding Alerts" listserv to get biweekly emails.